Social Democratic Workers' Party (Netherlands): Ideology and issues

-When it was founded in 1897 the SDAP was a revisionist socialist party, which strove for a socialist revolution.
+When it was founded in 1897 the SDAP was a socialist party, which strove for a socialist revolution.
 The party wanted to nationalise the means of production and build a system of social security.
 It was a staunch proponent of universal suffrage.
 Through time the party became more moderate.
-In 1939 the party was a reformist democratic socialist party, which wanted to improve the situation of Dutch workers through parliament.
+In 1939, the party was a democratic socialist party, which wanted to improve the situation of Dutch workers through parliament.

 The parties main issues were the 5 k's the party opposed: